[Toy Review] Avant Pride P3 Beauty Small Suction Cup Dildo

 If you’re not ready to confront and handle jealousy when it arises, you’re not ready to be non-monogamous.
 It won’t always be easy.
 Sometimes it’ll utterly suck.
 But it is necessary if you want to live this life.
 It is spectacularly unfair to ask a polyamorous person to cut off their chances to enjoy other connections just because you are trying to avoid a difficult feeling.

 “I am/we are worried about STIs.”
 I’m not going to tell you that you shouldn’t worry about sexual health.
 If you’re non-monogamous, it’s absolutely something with which you need to concern yourself.
 However, having a closed relationship is not the only way to protect your sexual health.
-Everyone in your polycule and wider sexual/romantic network should be getting regular STI tests, communicating openly about their barrier usage or lack thereof so that you can all make informed choices, and incorporating risk-aware practices.
+Everyone in your polycule and wider sexual/romantic network should be getting regular STI tests.
+You should all be communicating openly about barrier usage or lack thereof and incorporating risk-aware practices.

 Often, when I hear “we want a closed relationship because we don’t want STIs”, what’s at the root of it is actually just good old-fashioned slut-shaming.
 Did you know that consensually non-monogamous people actually have lower STI rates than supposedly-monogamous people who cheat (which is a huge percentage)?
 They are also more likely to use barriers and to practice regular testing.
 (Source: Dr Justin Lehmiller in The Journal of Sexual Medicine.)